 About the team

-Ontario Tech Space & Rocketry is a student design team based in Oshawa, with passionate individuals who aim to develop an 13ft high-powered research rocket to reach an altitude of 20,000 ft in the Launch Canada Competition this August!
+Ontario Tech Space & Rocketry is a student design team based in Oshawa, with enthusiastic university students who aim to develop a 13ft high-powered research rocket reaching an altitude of 20,000 ft for the Launch Canada Competition this August!

 Launch Canada Competition

-Last year, 27 teams launched solid, liquid, and hybrid rockets, and our team was one of them, conducting research on radiation detection.
+We were one of the 27 teams that launched solid, liquid, and hybrid rockets last year, conducting research on radiation detection.

 OUR DIVISIONS